DarkWolfie-YouTube/requestplus/README.md

 ## Overview
 A powerful song request overlay for streamers.
 Request+ enhances the interaction with various APIs, providing a streamlined way to send requests and handle responses efficiently.

+# REQUIREMENT
+This program requires Spicetify to operate with the Spotify Client.
+After installing Request+, we have a guide to setup this program.
+You can download and install it here first if you would like.

 ## Features
 - **Seamless Song Requests**: Allow your chat to request songs effortlessly.
 - **Fast & Lightweight**: Runs locally on your machine with minimal impact.